Progress in artificial intelligence

 To allow comparison with human performance, artificial intelligence can be evaluated on constrained and well-defined problems.
 Such tests have been termed subject-matter expert Turing tests.
 Also, smaller problems provide more achievable goals and there are an ever-increasing number of positive results.

 In 2023, humans still substantially outperformed both GPT-4 and other models tested on the ConceptARC benchmark.
 Those models scored 60% on most, and 77% on one category, while humans scored 91% on all and 97% on one category.
-However, later research in 2025 showed that human-generated output grids were only accurate 73% of the time, while AI models available that year managed to score above 77%.As time mives forward AI use, will increase and be accepted more in the educational world.
-I think that AI has its pros and also has its cons.
+However, later research in 2025 showed that human-generated output grids were only accurate 73% of the time, while AI models available that year managed to score above 77%.

-The pros of AI are that you can get an answer for any question almost instantly when you use it.
-One of the main perks of using AI in any situation is time management just because it is saving you from taking time to think.
-That in my opinion is one of the cons because people will start to use their own deep thinking less and less.
-The intelligence of AI will increase as time moves on with more and more people oftenly using.
+History

+Increasing, promoting or constraining AI progress has often be done via controlling or increasing the amount of compute.